breatheco-de/knowledge-base/content/learning-with-4geeks.md

 - **Networking Opportunities**: Connect and collaborate with like-minded individuals and industry professionals.
 - **Practical Projects**: Gain experience with real-world projects that helps build your portfolio and prepares you for the challenges of the job market.
 - **Specialized Tracks**: Specialized tracks in high-demand fields that will help you develop expertise in specific areas.
+- **Job Guarantee Program**: With this program, we've got your back in landing a job related to your studies!
+Wondering how we do it?
+Simple.
+We'll equip you with all the essential skills for workplace success.
+You'll learn from experts, master the art of interviews, and create a top-notch portfolio and resume, plus loads of tips to make you shine.
+Together, we'll make sure you stand out and nail that dream job.
+- **Lifelong Unlimited Mentorships**: Designed to support your journey in the tech world.
+Our commitment to your success goes beyond the bootcamp duration.
+With our unique program, you'll have access to experienced mentors who will guide and assist you at any stage of your career!

 So...
 Whether you prefer the flexibility of **open learning** or the immersive experience of **bootcamps**, at 4Geeks we will provide you with excellent opportunities to enhance your knowledge and skills in the ever-evolving world of technology and programming.